iyarsius/web3tokens/README.md

 const erc1155Access = tokens.erc1155().setAccessControl().get('0x...');
 ```

-## Contribution
+### Contribution and Community

-This library is still under development.
-Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve the project.
+Web3Tokens is an open-source project, and all contributions are welcome.
+Whether you’re a seasoned developer or just starting, your ideas and code improvements are valuable.
+Feel free to open issues or pull requests on our GitHub repository.